David Tang: Awards

 Tang was promoted from OBE to Knight Commander of the Order of the British Empire (KBE) in the 2008 New Year Honours.
 He was also honoured by the French Government as Chevalier of the Ordre des Arts et des Lettres (1995).
 He received the award for Outstanding Achievement in Art and Design at the Asian Awards in 2014.

 Other roles

 Sir David was the Honorary Consul of Cuba in Hong Kong.
 From time to time, he contributed articles for newspapers.

 Tang was patron of the Hong Kong Youth Arts Festival from 1993.

 Tang was invited to provide a weekly English column for the Chinese-language Hong Kong newspaper Apple Daily.
 A selection of his articles has been published in a book An Apple a Week (published in 2006).
 He also contributed an "agony uncle" column to the weekend Financial Times, in which he responded to readers' social dilemmas.

-In 2011, Tang founded a website, ICorrect.com, where celebrities can post fixes and refutations of incorrect information spreading over the internet.
+According to the Epstein files, Tang sent emails in 2010 to Ghislaine Maxwell, a close associate of the financier and sex offender Jeffrey Epstein.
+Tang asked her to invest in ICorrect, a website where celebrities could post fixes and refutations of incorrect information spreading over the internet, which launched in 2011.
+Celebrities who joined ICorrect included Cherie Blair, John Bond, Jemima Goldsmith, Sienna Miller, Zac Goldsmith, Niall Ferguson, Stephen Fry and Naomi Campbell.
+ICorrect charged them annually and Tang paid himself a million-dollar salary.
+It was criticized for not needing proof or assessment.
+Maxwell called the business plan "a joke" and expressed reservations over possible legal implications, eventually withdrawing her stake.

+Tang was a contact in Epstein's "little black book" and, in 1997, went to a party with Epstein and Maxwell in London.
+Tang defended Prince Andrew's friendship with Epstein in 2012.